-Outcome (2.3) - you make reasonable adjustments to ensure that disabled clients, employees or managers are not placed at a substantial disadvantage compared to those who are not disabled, and you do not pass on the costs of these adjustments to these disabled clients, employees or managers
+We must make reasonable adjustments when we are aware of the needs of clients, employees or managers with a disability so that they are not placed at a substantial disadvantage compared to those who do not have a disability.
+We will make reasonable and appropriate adjustments and will not pass on the costs of these adjustments to our clients, employees or managers with a disability.

-We must be aware of its obligations to ensure reasonable adjustments are made for disabled clients, employees or managers.
-The duty to make reasonable adjustments applies to the provision of services in the same way as it is applicable in an employment setting.
+Our duty to make reasonable adjustments applies to the provision of services in the same way as it is applicable in an employment setting.